hao-wang/Montage/README.md

+Forked from WSP-LAB/Montage, with the following modifications:
-Forked from WSP-LAB/Montage & modified loss function to get more versatile model outputs & added "generate" mode to generate .js files without fuzzing.
+1. modified loss function to get more versatile model outputs
+1. added "generate" mode to generate .js files without fuzzing
+1. various minor changes, non-gpu mode, test_frac, etc.

 Tested with python 3.8.

 Installation:
 1. Code-to-AST needs Esprima, and AST-to-Code Escodegen.
 In case of getting no output at all: try installing the above packages inside Mongage/ (the project root), as well as src/.